Handling SQL Nulls with Two-Valued Logic: Robustness: other many-valued logics

-SQL's 3VL, known well before SQL as {\em Kleene's logic} \cite{mvl-book}, is not the only many-valued proposed to handle nulls; there were others with 3,4,5, and even 6 values \cite{CGL16,Yue91,DBLP:conf/future/JiaFM92,Gessert90}.
-Could using one of those give us a more expressive language?
-We now give the negative answer, extending a partial result from \cite{DBLP:conf/kr/ConsoleGL18} that was proved for first-order logic under several restrictions.
-We extend it to all of \sqlrarec, and eliminate previously imposed restrictions.
+We now show the robustness of the equivalence result, by proving that no other many-valued logic could have been used in place of SQL's 3VL in a way that would have altered the expressiveness of the language.
+In fact, SQL's 3VL, known well before SQL as {\em Kleene's logic} \cite{mvl-book}, is not the only many-valued proposed to handle nulls; there were others with 3,4,5, and even 6 values \cite{CGL16,Yue91,DBLP:conf/future/JiaFM92,Gessert90}.
+It is thus natural to ask if using one of those would give us a more expressive language?
+We now give the negative answer, extending a partial result from \cite{AIJ22} that was proved for first-order logic under several restrictions on the connectives of the logic.
+We extend it to the full language \sqlrarec, and eliminate previously imposed restrictions.